mrname5/repl-rp/README.md

 # repl-rp (repl-recording+playback)

-Playback your Nodejs repl history like a video file.
+Playback your Nodejs repl history like a video file or a memory.

 Initial author: Steve Wang (stevesg168@gmail.com)